CatalysmsServerManager/docs/docs/en/CSMM/custom-commands.md

 With this function, you can add or substract currency from a players balance.
 For example: addCurrency(${player.id}, 50)

+### setRole(steamId, role)

+Sets a players role.
+The role parameter is the name of the role, this has to be **exactly** the same.
+This can be used if you have a $adddonor command, in the vote reward command to give voters access to special commands, ...

 ## Legacy variables